Learn About College Scholarships for African American Students

 Deadline: March

-Description/Criteria: High school senior planning to attend a four-year college or university to pursue a bachelor’s degree in engineering, computer science, computer information systems, or a business program with a GPS of 3.3 or higher.
+Description/Criteria: Must be a high school senior planning to attend a four-year college or university to pursue a bachelor’s degree in engineering, computer science, computer information systems, or a business program with a GPA of 3.0 or higher.

 Herbert Lehman Education Fund Scholarships for Blacks